segraef/apa/README.md

     ```

-4. In your parameters.yml adjust following variables
+4. In [parameters.yml](PipelineAgents/2020-01-09/Parameters/parameters.yml) adjust following variables

     ```
     adoUrl              = https://dev.azure.com/<organization>  # Azure DevOps Organization URL
-    agentPool           = <resourceGroup>                       # agent-pool name
+    agentPool           = <agentPool>                           # agent-pool name
-    location            = <resourceGroup>                       # where your resources will be created resourceGroup       = <resourceGroup>                       # where your agents will be placed serviceConnection   = <serviceConnection>                   # arm service connection name
+    location            = <location>                            # where your resources will be created resourceGroupName   = <resourceGroupName>                   # where your agents will be placed serviceConnection   = <serviceConnection>                   # arm service connection name
     ```

-4. Create a new pipeline using your [pipeline.yaml](PipelineAgents/2020-01-09/Pipeline/pipeline.yml) for and run it.
+5. Create a new pipeline using your [pipeline.yaml](PipelineAgents/2020-01-09/Pipeline/pipeline.yml) for and run it.

 ## Helpers

 Instead using an Azure Pipeline you can also run also these tasks locally.
 For that you can find Helpers [here](PipelineAgents/2020-01-09/Scripts).
 If you're not familiar with Docker at all I recommend the [Docker Quickstart](https://docs.docker.com/get-started/).

-## Image Contents
+## Docker Container image contents

+The docker container images are based on the official [Azure Pipelines VM images for Microsoft-hosted CI/CD](https://github.com/microsoft/azure-pipelines-image-generation).

 ### Ubuntu / Debian
 - Azure CLI (latest)
 - Git (latest)